Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: I. Introduction

-In this paper, we will address the problem of building a many-body theory of non-interacting Majorana fermions as Majorana first envisioned them: spin-$1/2$ neutral fermions identical to their own antiparticle state and that, therefore, exhibit a mutual pairwise annihilation.
-We account for such mutual annihilation by considering a simple counting argument to build the Majorana statistical weight.
-It is for this reason our model deviates from the traditional system of non-Abelian Majorana zero modes, which might harbor more complex thermodynamics \cite{Mussardo1, Mussardo2}. { The main difference might be boiled down to our definition of the Majorana-like nature of a particle.
-The traditional condensed matter definition of a Majorana particle is a zero-energy mode described by second quantization operators that are the complex conjugate of one another. { Such a system described by totally self-hermitian operators lacks a global $U(1)$ symmetry and, hence, also lacks a well-defined particle number or vacuum state.} If we wish to consider a "true" condensed matter analog of Ettore Majorana's original idea, we must instead consider a non-interacting system defined by an initially anti-symmetric wave function that exhibits the possibility of symmetric correlation (and, hence, mutual annihilation). { It is for this reason that we can think of a "true" Majorana fermion discussed in the context of this paper as a particle that is fermionic unless it occupies the same quantum state as another Majorana fermion, in which case it has to be defined by a symmetric wave function and is hence bosonic.
-Otherwise, mutual annihilation would not be possible in a fermionic system due to Pauli repulsion.
-In the statistical model we will consider first, we assume mutual annihilation of particles whenever they occupy the same microstate.
+In the purely statistical model of MSFs we will consider first, we assume mutual annihilation of particles whenever they occupy the same microstate.
 We only consider the fermionic degrees of freedom before going to the thermodynamic limit and observing the macroscopic, statistical effects of mutual annihilation.
-In the context of a microscopic Bose-Fermi model, we interpret the mutual annihilation we take for granted in our statistical model as a restriction on the Cooper instability in a 1D Bose-Fermi model exhibiting fermonic p-wave pairing, which we can than map to a free hopping model of "true" Majorana fermions.
-By interpreting such annihilation as an emergent bosonic behavior in the many-body system, we achieve a better approximation to the Majorana fermions discussed in the context of particle physics as opposed to the conventional MZM usually considered in topological media.
-We also obtain a conserved global $U(1)_\psi\times U(1)_\phi$ symmetry in such a model for fermions described by fermionic and bosonic fields $\psi$ and $\phi$, respectively, therefore permitting us to define a well-defined vacuum state and particle number in the total Fermi-Bose system}.
-As we will see in our microscopic model, the corresponding second-quantized Majorana operator will not be completely symmetric with respect to complex conjugation if we include an emergent bosonic component.
-Nevertheless, such a formulation of a free Majorana gas will allow us to define physical observables with independent Majorana operators while still retaining the effects of an emergent "particle$=$anti-particle" behavior that is the hallmark of a true Majorana fermion system. }
+In the context of a microscopic Bose-Fermi Hamiltonian, we interpret the mutual annihilation we take for granted in our statistical model as a restriction on the Cooper instability in a 1D Bose-Fermi model exhibiting fermonic p-wave pairing, which we can than map to a free hopping model of Majorana-Schwinger fermions.
+By interpreting such annihilation as emergent bosonic behavior in the many-body system, we achieve a better approximation to the Majorana fermions discussed in the context of particle physics as opposed to the conventional MZM usually considered in topological media.
+We also obtain a conserved global $U(1)_\psi\times U(1)_\phi$ symmetry in such a model for fermions described by fermionic and bosonic fields $\psi$ and $\phi$, respectively, therefore permitting us to construct a well-defined vacuum state and particle number in the total Fermi-Bose system.
+As we will see in our microscopic model, the corresponding second-quantized Majorana-Schwinger operator will not be completely symmetric with respect to complex conjugation if we include an emergent bosonic component.
+Nevertheless, such an MSF formulation of the free Majorana gas will allow us to define physical observables with independent Majorana operators while still retaining the effects of self-conjugation in the fermionic sector of the Hilbert space.